What to Bring

 • A USB flash drive

-• Study lamp or table lamp (Since rooms have only a ceiling light fixture, a study lamp and/or table lamp are extremely useful.
-Halogen lamps are not permitted)*
+• Study lamp or table lamp (Rooms have only a ceiling light fixture.
+Halogen lamps are not permitted)

 • Surge protector power strip (Extension cords or power strips without a surge protector are not permitted.)

-• Small microwave: Microwave ovens of 1000 watts or less and not larger than one cubic ft. in size**
+• Small microwave: 1000 watts or less and not larger than one cubic ft.

 • Mini refrigerator: Energy Star-rated refrigerators less than four cubic ft. in size **